jbluemink/Sitecore-Language-Editor-Warning/README.md

 With this Sitecore module you get a content editor warning when the wrong language is selected for the current website.
 An also a user friendly button to switch the language.
 And there is also a warning if there is a missing version of one or more specified languages for the specific site.

 ####For Developers and Admins
-On template, layout, system and other no site items there is a language switch, save time by switching with one click the language, to the default language English.
+On template, layout, system and other non site items there is a language switch by the version not found warning, save time by switching with one click the language, to the default language English.

 ![Example of Belgian website](https://raw.githubusercontent.com/jbluemink/Sitecore-Language-Editor-Warning/master/ContentEditorWarningBE.PNG)